 Breakfast cakes are in a world of their own, aren’t they?
 While I may try to only have dessert once a week, I can TOTALLY enjoy a breakfast cake (of some sort) each morning without blinking an eye.
 Maybe it’s because breakfast cakes are really easy to portion.
 Maybe it’s because they go so well with a cup of coffee.
 Or maybe it’s because I know I’m going to need the fuel for a slam-packed day, but goodness, I can get behind a breakfast cake.

-For the Pound Cake
+For the Loaf

-- 1 cup unsalted butter, room temperature
+- Butter – you’ll also need 1 cup of room temperature unsalted butter.

-- 2 teaspoons vanilla extract
+- Vanilla Extract – 2 teaspoons of vanilla extract helps to round out the loaf.

-- 5 large eggs
+- Eggs – 5 large eggs will bind everything together!

 For the Glaze